MSLNZ/msl-network/docs/api.rst

 :class:`~msl.network.manager.Manager` for most applications using **MSL-Network**.

-The :mod:`msl.network.ssh` module provides some functions for using `SSH <https://www.ssh.com/ssh/>`_ to connect to a remote computer. :ref:`ssh-example` shows an example package showing how to automatically start a Network :class:`~msl.network.manager.Manager` and :class:`~msl.network.service.Service` on a Raspberry Pi from another computer.
+The :mod:`msl.network.ssh` module provides some functions for using `SSH <https://www.ssh.com/ssh/>`_ to connect to a remote computer. :ref:`ssh-example` shows an example Python package that can automatically start a Network :class:`~msl.network.manager.Manager` and a :class:`~msl.network.service.Service` on a Raspberry Pi from another computer.

+The process of establishing a connection to a :class:`~msl.network.manager.Manager` and linking with a particular :class:`~msl.network.service.Service` can be achieved by creating a :class:`~msl.network.client.LinkedClient`.
+This can be useful if you only want to link with a single :class:`~msl.network.service.Service` on a :class:`~msl.network.manager.Manager`.

 Package Structure
 -----------------